ssahla/Coursera_Capstone/Capstone Project Report.md

 ![Haltiala: nine residents and six restaurants!](pics/23_obs_haltiala.png)

 - Roihupelto seems to be overly saturated with food joints.
 This is not necessarily true, because Roihupelto is an industrial area; it has very few residents, but because of workplaces situated there, there is demand for restaurants.
+Also, the area of Roihupelto being small, the 2,000 meter radius includes venues from neighboring areas.

 ![Roihupelto: people don't live there, but they work and eat there.](pics/24_obs_roihupelto.png)